Last Updated on March 22, 2023 by Jada Glover

 Water is important to drink while you’re following a keto diet while breastfeeding.
 Breast milk is made of 75% water, and your body is made up of about the same.

 It is so important to drink water and add electrolytes at least once a day to your drinks.
-You can use a simple Himalayan salt + lemon combination in your water once a day or add a powdered mix like Ultima.
-This is what I used in pregnancy and still use while breastfeeding.
+You can use a simple Himalayan salt + lemon combination in your water once a day or add a powdered mix like Earthley Electrolyte Powder.
+This is totally safe for breastfeeding moms and has a few simple ingredients for a healthier alternative to sugary sports drinks.
+This what I used in pregnancy and still use while breastfeeding.

 Eating Enough Calories